-Bake two cakes according to the package instructions, and allow them to cool for about an hour.
-I recommend vanilla cake, as the light color works well for the snowmen.
+Bake two cakes according to the package instructions, and allow them to cool in the cake pan or on a baking sheet for about an hour.
+The light color of vanilla cake works better than chocolate cake for the snowmen-style Christmas cake pops.

 Scrape off the brown layer on the top, sides and bottom of the cakes.
 You can discard it, or better yet, snack on it while you're assembling the cake pops.
 Removing the browned portions will help the cake pops have an even color.
-Then, crumble the cake with your fingers until it has the consistency of moist bread crumbs.
+Then, crumble the cake with your fingers into a mixing bowl until it has the consistency of moist bread crumbs.

-To the bowl of cake crumbs, gradually add vanilla frosting, kneading the mixture with your hands.
+Gradually add vanilla frosting to the large bowl, kneading the mixture with your hands.
 How much frosting you will need depends on how moist your cake is.
-I used six heaping tablespoons of frosting.
+We used 6 heaping tablespoons of frosting.

 Keep kneading until the mixture resembles a mound of cookie dough.

-Using a cookie dough scoop with a 1 1/4-inch diameter, scoop portions of the cake mix and roll them between your hands to make a ball shape.
-To mimic a snowman shape, half the balls should be larger (for the body), and half the balls should be smaller (for the head).
-To achieve the size difference, scoop a more generous portion of cake mix to make the larger balls, and a smaller portion to make the other balls.
+Use a cookie dough scoop with a 1 1/4-inch diameter to scoop portions of the cake mix and roll them between your hands to make ball shapes.
+To mimic a snowman shape, half the balls should be larger (for the body), and half should be smaller (for the snowman head).
+Scoop a more generous portion of cake mix to make the larger balls, and a smaller portion to make the other balls.

 Place them in the freezer for about an hour to allow them to harden.

-The white coating, or "snow" on the snowmen, will be created from white candy melts, which you can find in the baking aisle of the crafts store.
-One 12-ounce package is enough to cover about two dozen snowmen.
-Melt the candy according to package instructions, either in the microwave or double boiler.
-The mixture tends to be thick, so add about two tablespoons of vegetable shortening to thin it, making it easier to coat your cake pops.
+Use white candy melts to make a faux snow candy coating.
+One 12-ounce package is enough to cover about 2 dozen snowmen.
+Melt the white candy melts according to package instructions, either in the microwave or double boiler.
+The mixture tends to be thick, so add about 2 tablespoons of vegetable shortening to thin it, making it easier to coat your Christmas cake pops.

 Remove the snowmen cake pops from the freezer.
-Holding each snowman by the stick, dip it in the melted coating, turning the snowman until it is coated on all sides.
+Holding each snowman by the lollipop stick, dip it in the melted coating again, turning the snowman until it is coated on all sides.

 Place the coated snowman on parchment paper with the stick facing up, holding it steady until it stays in position and doesn't tip over.
-While the coating is still wet, insert half an orange jelly bean in the middle of the head for the snowman's nose.
+While the coating is still wet, insert half an orange jelly bean or an orange candy in the middle of the head for the snowman's nose.

 Wait for the coating to dry completely and harden.
 Using a black edible ink marker, draw dots to make two eyes and a mouth.